SmartData-Polito/PREPIPE/README.md

 =========================================

 BLINDED is an advanced predictive maintenance pipeline evaluated in the automotive case study.
-The code is given to support the paper "Data-Driven Strategies for Predictive Maintenance: Lesson Learned from an Automotive Use Case" please refer to it for the main concepts.
+The code is given to support the paper:

+*Danilo Giordano, Flavio Giobergia, Eliana Pastor, Antonio La Macchia,Tania Cerquitelli, Elena Baralis, Marco Mellia, Davide Tricarico, (2020), "Data-Driven Strategies for Predictive Maintenance: Lesson Learned from an Automotive Use Case", Computers in Industry.*

+please refer to it for the main concepts and for citation.

 ![BLINDED Framework](BLINDED.png)